 REGIONAL TRANSIT CONNECTIONS:

-Bellair Airport Shuttle – Yakima to SeaTac via Ellensburg and return.
+Bellair Airport Shuttle – Yakima to SeaTac and Seattle via Ellensburg and return.

 Greyhound Bus Service – Nationwide